MinNyiThatTant/SRS-Group-One/README.md

 ## Features <a name="features"></a>
 1. **Student Management**
-   - New student registration
+   - New student registration and profile
-   - Returning student profile updates
+   - Old student registration and profile
-   - Student status tracking
+   - Student status

 2. **Academic Management**
    - Department creation and management